ANGULAR LIMB DEFORMITIES IN DOGS

 EXTERNAL SKELETAL FIXATORS (ESF)

-Another appealing feature of ESFs is that they provide some ability to change or optimize alignment after surgery is performed.
+Another appealing feature of external skeletal fixators is that they provide some ability for the veterinary surgeon to change or optimize alignment after surgery is performed.
 Because the pins and wires that are inserted into the bone are all connected to each other outside the body, if the alignment of the bone is not perfect one can re-align the pins and wires that are connected to the bone and thus re-align the bone segments.
 Sometimes this is particularly appealing if post-operative X-rays show good alignment but also demonstrate that alignment could still be further improved.
 It is this general principle of being able to manipulate the segments of bone from outside the body after surgery that also allows planned, gradual distraction over time to both lengthen and straighten a bone over time.

 CHOOSING BONE PLATE VS EXTERNAL SKELETAL FIXATOR